h2oai/h2o-3/h2o-docs/src/product/welcome.rst

         Type 'q()' to quit R.
         >

+        # By default, this setup is open.
+        # Follow our security guidelines (https://docs.h2o.ai/h2o/latest-stable/h2o-docs/security.html)
+        # if you want to secure your installation.

         # Copy and paste the following commands in R to download dependency packages.
         > pkgs <- c("methods", "statmod", "stats", "graphics", "RCurl", "jsonlite", "tools", "utils")
         > for (pkg in pkgs) {if (! (pkg %in% rownames(installed.packages()))) { install.packages(pkg) }}